 Everyone loves a famous fictional bloodline.
 When author Nancy Springer used the beloved Sherlock Holmes canon as a springboard for her young adult novel series, the revered detective gained a baby sister.

-It’s been hard to blog about popular Netflix shows Stranger Things or The Crown.
+It’s hard to blog about Netflix shows like Stranger Things or The Crown.
 They’re period pieces, with sky-high production values.
 They’re well-acted and entertaining.
 What else is there to say about soothing nostalgia?

 Single mum Laura is recently divorced.
 Faced with the reality of London house-hunting, she’s renting a granny flat as a stop gap.
 Her new, temporary digs happen to be in The Close, an exclusive development of £10 million mansions.

 Following the murder of her 13-year-old sister Mattie, Sadie Hunter, 19, vanishes from their Colorado trailer park.
 Although radio star West McCray questions whether there’s a story in yet another runaway, he’s persuaded to follow the missing girl’s trail by her surrogate grandmother, May Beth.

 I rarely give up on a book, so it’s been a challenge to come up with a post for this week’s Top Ten Tuesday.
 I’ve included books I ducked out of before committing, plus those I should have ditched!
 Just in case you don’t already know, TTT was created by The Broke and the Bookish in June 2010, then moved to That Artsy Reader Girl in January 2018.